openwsn-berkeley/mercator/README.md

 This repository is organized as follows:

+* `datasets/` contains a collection of connectivity datasets.
 * `locations/` contains the locations of all the motes, grouped by deployment site.
-* `datasets/` contains a collection of connectivity datasets.
+* `code/` contains the firmware run on the motes, and the scripts to run an experiment.
+All experiments are run on the [IoT-LAB testbeds](https://www.iot-lab.info/).

 Navigate into each directory for more detailed information.
+You will find the source code of the web interface at `TODO` in the `gh-pages` branch of this repository.